CastraRegina/Raspinstall/README.md

-## (No cleanup of /dev/shm at ssh-logout)
+## No cleanup of /dev/shm at ssh-logout
-UPDATE: Looks like the current default with `2023-05-03-raspios-bullseye-armhf-full.img` is set to not clean `/dev/shm` at logout of a user (like intended).
 See [https://superuser.com/questions/1117764/why-are-the-contents-of-dev-shm-is-being-removed-automatically](https://superuser.com/questions/1117764/why-are-the-contents-of-dev-shm-is-being-removed-automatically) .
 Check setting of `RemoveIPC` in `/etc/systemd/logind.conf`.
 It must be uncommented and set to `no`: